-We are an inclusive Old Calendar Orthodox Christian community but our worship services conform to the theology of the Slavonic (Russian) typicon.
+We are an inclusive Orthodox Christian community.
+Our worship services conform to the theology of the Slavonic (Russian) typicon.
 We are not a local Church in Hayward but a small Orthodox metokian skete, dedicated to worship, study, and service to Orthodox and Catholic Christians from any historic jurisdiction in the greater San Francisco bay area.
 We also have a unique (among Orthodox Christian communities) focus in service of the marginalized, including the LGBT community as well as their welcoming non-LGBT friends.
-If you live in the San Francisco bay area, we invite you to join the Meetup group we are supporting:

 The large Orthodox and Catholic jurisdictions continue to publicly humiliate LGBT folks with declarations like: “homosexuality is intrinsically disordered.”
 This attitude is so prominent that some LGBT folks assume that our Russian jurisdiction must be homophobic, judgmental and concerned all about sex as these jurisdictions seem to be.
 Very seldom do clergy talk about knives which can be used for good or for evil.
 We think the same way about sex so we seldom discuss it.
 Some of the best advice about sex might be found in Alcoholics Anonymous Big Book, appropriately enough to be found on page 69:

 Those members of our community, as well as any visitors, who are still catechumens (learners), are welcome to approach and kiss the Holy Chalice, the cross, and the priest's hand.
-We also welcome those who are prepared to receive Holy Communion, have been Chrismated or Confirmed in their own Orthodox or Catholic jurisdiction and believe in the Real Presence of our Lord.
-That is, believe in the precious and most holy Body of our Lord and God and Savior Jesus Christ, and in His Holy Blood, given unto us for the remission of sins and unto life everlasting.
-If you also believe in the Communion of Saints who hear our prayers, come pray with us as we say the following preparatory prayer for Holy Communion attributed to Saint John Chrysostom:
+We also welcome those who are prepared to receive Holy Communion, have been Chrismated in their own Orthodox jurisdiction.

 Beginning in 1980, Axios, an organization of Eastern & Near Eastern Orthodox, and Byzantine & Eastern-rite Catholic Gay & Lesbian lay Christians was founded in Beverly Hills California.
 They did not include Roman Catholics at that time because the LGBT Roman Catholics already had their own support group called Dignity which had been founded earlier in San Diego, California.